Last Updated on June 24, 2026

 Red Drum (Redfish)

-Slot limits in Texas are 20-28 inches, with a daily bag of 3.
+Slot limits in Texas are 20-28 inches, with a daily bag limit of 3.
 You can keep one oversized fish per year with a special tag.

 Peak seasons: Spring and fall.
 See the full calendar →